Information for Current and Prospective MS Statistics Students

 - See the Department's Tentative Schedule of Future Course Offerings (but keep in mind that this is subject to change).

 - Each semester, register as early as possible.
-Some courses become full quickly and you may not be able to take a course that you are interested in.
+Some courses fill up quickly and you may not be able to take a course that you are interested in.
 At the other extreme, sometimes too many students wait to register and a class may have such low enrollment that it is cancelled before the semester begins.
 Registering early for all courses that you are interested in can prevent these unfortunate situations from occurring.

 - Courses you took as an undergraduate may not be repeated for credit towards your master's degree.